-The cosine DAC generates the 300 MSPS (maximum) cosine output of the DDS.
-The maximum output amplitude is set by the DAC $R{\rm SET}$ resistor at Pin 56.
-This is a current-out DAC with a full-scale maximum output of 20 mA; however, a nominal 10 mA output current provides best spurious-free dynamic range (SFDR) performance.
-The value of $R{\rm SET}$ = 39.93/ $I{\rm OUT}$, where $I{\rm OUT}$ is in amps.
+The 300 MSPS (maximum) sine and cosine wave outputs of the DDS.
+Their maximum output amplitudes are set by the DAC R{SET} resistor at Pin 56.
+These are current-out DACs with a full-scale maximum output of 20 mA; however, a nominal 10 mA output current provides best spurious-free dynamic range (SFDR) performance.
+The value of $R{\rm SET}$ = 39.93/I{OUT}, where I{OUT} is in amps.
 DAC output compliance specification limits the maximum voltage developed at the outputs to -0.5 V to +1 V. Voltages developed beyond this limitation will cause excessive DAC distortion and possibly permanent damage.
 The user must choose a proper load impedance to limit the output voltage swing to the compliance limits.
-For best SFDR, both DAC outputs should be terminated equally, especially at higher output frequencies where harmonic distortion errors are more prominent.
+Both DAC outputs should be terminated equally for best SFDR, especially at higher output frequencies where harmonic distortion errors are more prominent.

-The cosine DAC is preceded by inverse SIN(x)/x filters (a.k.a. inverse sinc filter) that precompensate for DAC output amplitude variations over frequency to achieve flat amplitude response from dc to Nyquist.
-A digital multiplier follows the inverse sinc filters to allow amplitude control, amplitude modulation and amplitude shaped keying.
-The inverse sinc filter (address 20 hex, Bypass Inv Sinc bit)) and digital multiplier (address 20 hex, OSK EN bit) can be bypassed for power conservation by setting those bits high.
-Both DACs can be powered down by setting the DAC $\overline{\text{PD}}$ bit high (address 1D of control register) when not needed.
+Both DACs are preceded by inverse SIN(x)/x filters (a.k.a. inverse sinc filters) that precompensate for DAC output amplitude variations over frequency to achieve flat amplitude response from dc to Nyquist.
+Digital multipliers follow the inverse sinc filters to allow amplitude control, amplitude modulation and amplitude shaped keying.
+The inverse sinc filters (address 20 hex, Bypass Inv Sinc bit)) and digital multipliers (address 20 hex, OSK EN bit) can be bypassed for power conservation by setting those bits high.
+Both DACs can be powered down by setting the DAC PD bit high (address 1D of control register) when not needed.

-Cosine DAC outputs are designated as IOUT1 and IOUT1B, Pins 48 and 49 respectively.
+I-DAC outputs are designated as IOUT1 and IOUT1B, Pins 48 and 49 respectively.
+Q-DAC outputs are designated as IOUT2 AND IOUT2B, Pins 52 and 51 respectively.